| ||||||||||||

 MORE ISCF NEWS AS OF 1-11-06

-New ISCF
+New ISCF Matchmaking Rules

 For 2006

-Due to problems of having Professional MMA fighters fight as Amateurs on past ISCF Sanctioned events, we have been forced to establish the following MANDATORY ISCF Rule.
+Due to problems of having Professional MMA fighters fight as Amateurs on past ISCF Sanctioned events,

-Matchmaking Rules For 2006
+New MANDATORY ISCF Matchmaking Rules For 2006

-"Amateur Fighter Registration &
+"Amateur Fighter Registration & Background Checking."

 There are a lot of MMA fighters today that fight as an Amateur one weekend, a Pro the next, and back as an Amateur the next weekend.
 Well, this we cannot and WILL NOT have happen on an ISCF Sanctioned event.
 Our ISCF Sanctioned Promoters and Matchmakers are the ones that need to assure it does NOT happen on an ISCF Sanctioned event.